 Any remaining portion of the refunded housing deposit will be applied to this charge.
 Any charges listed below in the Housing Deposit section will also be taken out of the refunded housing deposit.
-The resident must turn in all keys and properly check out with Residence Life staff before she will receive a refund (if any).
+The resident must turn in all keys and properly check out with Residence Life staff.
 Contracts that are terminated for conduct issues will not be refunded housing charges or the housing deposit, and any improper checkout or damage charges will apply.
 Residents are also charged for any damages to the room.

-2023-2024 RESIDENCE HALL CONTRACT - TERMS AND CONDITIONS
+2024-2025 RESIDENCE HALL CONTRACT - TERMS AND CONDITIONS